Jose Siri: Houston Astros

 On December 23, 2020, Siri signed a minor league contract with the Houston Astros organization.
 In 2021, Siri began the season with the Triple-A Sugar Land Skeeters.
-He played in 94 games for the Skeeters, batting .318/.369/.552 with 16 home runs, 72 RBIs, and 24 stolen bases in 27 attempts.
+He played in 94 games for the Skeeters, batting .318/.369/.552 with 16 home runs, 72 RBI, and 24 stolen bases in 27 attempts.

 On September 2, 2021, it was announced that Siri would be promoted from Triple-A to the major leagues for the first time.
 The next day, he was put in as a pinch runner in the 9th inning against the San Diego Padres to make his MLB debut.
 Jake Meyers promptly hit a single that scored Siri from second base to give Siri his first run as a major leaguer.
 Siri made his first start in the majors on September 13 in left field.
-Facing the Texas Rangers, he went 4-for-5 with two home runs and 5 RBI.
-He was the first player since the RBI statistic became official in 1920 to have that many RBIs along with multiple home runs in their first-ever start as a major leaguer.
-In 2021 with the Astros, he batted .304/.347/.609 with 4 home runs, 9 RBIs, one walk, and 17 strikeouts in 46 at-bats.
+Facing the Texas Rangers, he went 4-for-5 with two home runs and five RBI.
+He was the first player since the RBI statistic became official in 1920 to have that many RBI along with multiple home runs in their first-ever start as a major leaguer.
+In 2021 with the Astros, he batted .304/.347/.609 with four home runs, nine RBI, one walk, and 17 strikeouts in 46 at-bats.

 Siri made the Astros' 2022 Opening Day roster.
 On April 12, he hit a home run in the fifth inning off Arizona Diamondbacks starter Madison Bumgarner that traveled a Statcast-projected 456 ft onto the left-center-field concourse with an exit velocity of 109.7 mph, his second-hardest hit in 24 big league games.
 Siri also singled in the ninth inning and scored the game-winning run for a 2–1 victory.
 He doubled and collected two hits, a stolen base and scored a run on May 25 versus the Cleveland Guardians to lead an Astros 2–1 win.

 Siri also returned to play for Sugar Land in 2022.
-In 16 games, he batted .296/.346/.775 with 9 home runs and 22 RBI.
+In 16 games, he batted .296/.346/.775 with nine home runs and 22 RBI.